Women's soccer in South Africa: Youth Leagues

 SAFA announced its provincial members would be setting up girls youth leagues around the country in order to improve girls soccer in the country as the youth national teams were struggling.
 By 2024, Basetsana had not qualified for the FIFA U-20 Women's World Cup and Bantwana had last qualified in 2018.
 The U/15 Girls Inter-LFA League was launched in 2023 in the Limpopo province.
 In the Gauteng province, the Gauteng Women's Development League was launched with the inaugural season being an U/15 league only.
 In 2024, the league had switched to two divisions for U/16 and U/14 girls.

 The launch of the girls youth leagues also coincided the launch of a new national team.
 The South Africa women's national U/15 team.
 In 2022 and 2023 the team won the COSAFA Schools Cup.
 In 2024 they won their maiden CAF African Schools Football Championship.

 In September 2024, SAFA held the inaugural U15 Talent Development Scheme (TDS) Girls interprovincial championship with all nine provinces selecting a team to represent them.
 Gauteng won the first edition after defeating the Western Cape 2–1 in the final held at Panorama Football Club, in Roodepoort.
 The aim of this tournament is to identify players to be monitored by national scouts for the U/15 team and eventually the U/17 team.

 National teams

-South Africa women's national football team, nicknamed "Banyana Banyana" has been participating in international soccer since 1993, when they beat Swaziland 14–0 on 30 May of that year.
+South Africa women's national football team, nicknamed "Banyana Banyana" has been participating in international soccer since 1993, when they beat Eswatini (formerly Swaziland) 14–0 on 30 May of that year.
 This is their biggest win to date.

 South Africa women's national under-20 team, is nicknamed "Basetsana".

 Banyana Banyana starting XI at the 2022 Women's Africa Cup of Nations in Morocco.

 South Africa women's national under-17 soccer team, nicknamed "Bantwana".

 The teams are controlled by the South African Football Association.